ThomasWDonnelly/Bootwire-Starter-Profile/readme.md

 This is designed for people that want a clean start and are used to creating Bootstrap sites and ProcessWire sites.

-You may also be interested in the Bootwire Admin theme:
+You may also be interested in the Bootwire Admin theme (which is not production ready):

 https://github.com/jsanglier/Bootwire-Admin

-If you want a more full Bootstrap based profile with starter content please try the Bootwire Profile:
+If you want a more full Bootstrap based profile with starter content please try the Bootwire Profile (coming soon):

 https://github.com/jsanglier/bootwire